Skip to main content

 What do painted turtles eat?

-You might even clip these to the side of the housing so that she can access her food anytime, and you’ll spot her happily heading over for a midday munching as she desires.
+You might even clip these to the side of the housing for her to access anytime, and you’ll spot her happily heading over for a midday munching as she desires.
 As mentioned, the most important thing is variety.
 Even if she likes a certain morsel best, you need to give her other food items.
 These things should be the staple of her diet:

 • Aquatic turtle pellets from the pet store